 Ricker Polsdorfer, MD and Michael Jubinville, MPH

-A malignant tumor is cancer.
-Cancer cells grow in an abnormal way and invade tissue around them.
-Brain cancer rarely spreads to other areas of the body, but it can spread throughout the brain.
-Damage caused by malignant tumors can cause severe disability and death.
+Malignant tumors grow in an abnormal way and invade tissue around them.
+Brain tumors rarely spread to other areas of the body, but they can spread throughout the brain.
+Like benign tumors, damage caused by malignant tumors can cause severe disability and death.

 The brain and spinal cord make up the central nervous system (CNS).
-The CNS affects all of the body including interpreting sensory information, regulating certain functions like heart rate and breathing, and coordinating physical movements.
+The CNS affects all of the body, including interpreting sensory information, regulating certain functions like body temperature, digestion, and coordinating physical movements.
 The brain is also responsible for memory, learning, and emotions.

 Certain functions of the brain lie in specific areas.
-The three main areas of the brain and functions that they are responsible for include:
+The 3 main areas of the brain and functions that they are responsible for include:

 Other nervous system structures include:

 Cell division and cell death are a normal process in the body to replace old or damaged cells.
 Sometimes this division and new cell growth can continue after it is supposed to stop.
 This excess growth forms a tumor.
-Benign tumors grow in the area but do not invade nearby tissue.
-Malignant tumors or cancer grow into nearby tissue.
-It is not always clear what causes the abnormal growth but is often a combination of genetic and environmental factors.
+Benign tumors grow in the area, but do not invade nearby tissue.
+Malignant tumors are cancer.
+They grow into nearby tissue.
+It is not always clear what causes the abnormal growth, but is often a combination of genetic and environmental factors.

 The location of the tumors will determine the effects and the treatment plan.
 Most brain tumors are named for the place they start, for example: